Hiroshi Watanabe on PROOF

-We asked each photographer in our current show PROOF to explain what the contact sheet reveals about their process and way of thinking.
+We asked each photographer in our current show PROOF to explain what the contact sheet reveals about their progress and way of thinking.
 Here is what Hiroshi Watanabe had to say:

 “For me, as a film photographer, contact sheets are a very important step and big part of my creative process.
 There are two types of photographic artists – ones who create based on his/her visionary ideas and ones who document reality and develops his/her ideas from that reality.
 I am the latter one.
 When I photograph, I keep my mind open and photograph what intrigues me.
 In essence, I merely document them.
 And mostly, I forget about them.
 I discover what I photographed in my contacts sheets and I study them.
 I ponder them.
 I select what surprises me, teaches me, and stirs my emotions and then make prints.
 Unlike digital, I cannot see what is exactly on my film until I print the contact sheets.
 That uncertainty is what drives me to create.” – Hiroshi Watanabe